A serendipitous find: a Connecticut village

 The little village of Washington Depot was nestled amongst rolling hills and forests in Litchfield County, where its composite villages tended to run into each other.

 Yes, a car is pretty much essential if you want to venture beyond Washington Depot’s quaint white, New England steepled churches, timbered homes, and timbered shops housing cozy cafes, art galleries, antique and homeware stores, riverside walks and bookshops.
 And its nestled among among undulating hills and forests.
 But village life in Washington Depot was a delightful mix of quiet charm and unexpected surprises.
-For example, the upmarket Mayflower Inn was a place where writer Amy Shearman-Palladino found the inspiration to write a TV series called the Gilmore Girls.
+Nearby is the upmarket Mayflower Inn , where writer Amy Shearman-Palladino found the inspiration to write a TV series called the Gilmore Girls.
 And the Hickory Stick Bookshop, already boasting a carefully curated selection of books, had nods to the show throughout the shop, inviting fans to revisit locations from the show with a guided itinerary.

 The Neighboring villages repeat some of the charming offerings of Washington Depot while proffering their unique attributes.
 New Milford offers fresh produce on farm stands and a barn quilt trail, keeping up with the country-wide trend towards colorful, painted quilt-like squares adorning the sides of barns.
 Bantam features a formidable ice cream shop offering both ice cream and cheese form Arethusa Farm, a farm bakery and a farm-to table restaurant, Arethusa al tavolo.
 I was also personally attracted to both the practical and artistic tiles manufactured across a little side street at Bantam Tileworks.